matthewkmayer/matthewkmayer.github.io/blag/content/post/build-ci-cd.md

 *Build server* is a server, servers or a system that automatically builds and tests code.

 A followup blog post will show how these separate concepts can be put together and create an advantage bigger than the sum of its parts: a true *CI/CD pipeline*.

+*Updated 9/10/2018: corrected a sentence in the wrong section*